 SIZE AND POT INFORMATION:

 More details coming in May

-type: fern sun needs: sun/part shade, shade water needs: average, moist height: 2' plant spacing: 1 per square foot
+type: fern sun needs: sun/part shade, shade water needs: moist to average soil height: 2' plant spacing: 1 per square foot

 good plant companions